pineapplefart/ssb_s5/Main Assesment/Pseudocode.md

 # Pseudocode – Serial Dilution Optimisation Pipeline

-This document describes the high-level logic of the three main components in this project:
+This document describes the logic of the three main scripts in this project:

 - **Code A** – generator script
-- **Code B** – execution script (Opentrons protocol)
+- **Code B** – execution scripts (Opentrons protocols)
 - **Code C** – analysis script

-The goal is to explain *what each part does* in clear, stepwise form.

 ## Code A – Generator Script

 **Purpose:**
-Read a JMP design file, combine it with default pipetting parameters, and generate one Opentrons protocol file per experiment.
+Read a JMP design-of-experiment file and generate an Opentrons code which carries out serial dilution for each set of parameters.

 **Inputs:**
 - `DESIGN_CSV`